pip10127/Linux-Bash-Script/README.md

 linux_mint_green.sh Displays the Linux Mint logo in green text

-wifitester.sh simple test to see ping and connect to wifi
+wifitest.sh simple test to see ping and connect to wifi